Alice Cogswell: Bright Child Who Inspired Education for Deaf in U.S.

 Gallaudet’s first stop was London but his effort to connect with someone to help him there did not work out.
 However, Gallaudet met cleric Abbé Roch-Ambroise Cucurron Sicard (1742-1822), who was there giving a lecture.
 Sicard was head of the school for the deaf in Paris started in 1760 by Charles-Michel de l’Épée.
 L’Epee developed his educational methods after meeting two sisters with hearing impairments who used gestures and facial expressions—what we now know as sign language—to communicate.

-When Gaulledet arrived at the school, then known as L’Institut National de Jeunes Sourds de Paris, Abbé Sicard introduced him to two former students who remained at the school to teach: Laurent Clerc (1785-1869) and Jean Massieu (1772-1846).
+When Gallaudet arrived at the school, then known as L’Institut National de Jeunes Sourds de Paris, Abbé Sicard re-connected him to to two former students whom Gallaudet met briefly at the lecture in London. remained at the school to teach: Laurent Clerc (1785-1869) and Jean Massieu (1772-1846).
 Both men were deaf from birth or from a very early age, and they studied under Sicard.

 Alice Continues School